Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 The [Prometheus® exporter](https://prometheus.io/docs/instrumenting/writing_exporters/) plugin for OpenSearch® exposes many OpenSearch metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).

 This plugin is based on [Prometheus exporter for Elasticsearch®](https://github.com/vvanholl/elasticsearch-prometheus-exporter) and all the great work the community has done.
-The Elasticsearch plugin was forked in version 7.10.2.0 (commit hash: [8dc7f85](https://github.com/vvanholl/elasticsearch-prometheus-exporter/commit/8dc7f85109fe1601a68010e9de598a9b131afd02)) which is the latest when Elasticsearch was still using AL2.
+The plugin was forked in version 7.10.2.0 (commit hash: [8dc7f85](https://github.com/vvanholl/elasticsearch-prometheus-exporter/commit/8dc7f85109fe1601a68010e9de598a9b131afd02)) which is the latest when Elasticsearch was still using AL2 and has been developed independently since then.

 **Currently, the available metrics are:**